 Many homeowners find that although they love the current property they live in they reach the point where they need more space, according to David Barnes who owns an oxford building firm.
-Selling property is expensive and time consuming, and sometimes it is hard to find an affordable, larger property in the area required.
+Selling property is expensive and time-consuming, and sometimes it is hard to find an affordable, larger property in the area required.
+Not to mention, moving can be a huge hassle.
 A loft conversion is a simple alternative to this problem and the majority of homeowners find it adds value to there home.
 Here is a short guide and the answers to any questions you may have if you are considering a loft conversion of your own.

 Benefits Of A Loft Conversion